 The options on this page depend upon the user identification method that you are using-either IP address, Host name (modified HTTP headers), or User/group name authentication.
-For more information about configuring the user identification method and defining the scope of a policy, see Configuring the User Identification Method starting on page 7-6.
+For more information about configuring the user identification method and defining the scope of a policy, see Configuring the User Identification Method starting on page 7-7.

 - 5. Click Next. - 6.
 On the Specify Rules screen, ensure that Enable policy is selected. - 7.
 Select one of the following filtering actions for each URL category or sub category: - Allow-Connection to the target server is allowed and users can access the Web site. - Block-Connection to the target server is not established and users are not allowed to access the Web site.
-A log entry is also created for this event. - Block with Override-Connection to target service is not established unless the user can type a specific password to override the category blocking. - Monitor-Connection to the target server is allowed and users can access the Web site.
+A log entry is also created for this event. - Match Next Policy-Connection to the target server depends on the policy configured at the next level. - Block with Override-Connection to target service is not established unless the user can type a specific password to override the category blocking. - Monitor-Connection to the target server is allowed and users can access the Web site. - Time Limit-Connection to the target server which accesses selected categories of URLs is allowed for the period of time configured by the administrator. - Warn-Connection to the target server is allowed but a notification displays, warning users that the URL about to be accessed belongs to a category that violates company policy.
+Users have the option of continuing to the page or going back to the previous page. - 8.
+Select to apply the filtering action during the time defined in scheduled time object.